-Running a restaurant is difficult – long hours on your feet, demanding customers, intensely busy periods, managing a team of waiters.
+Running a restaurant is difficult – long hours, demanding customers, intense busy periods and managing a staff.

 With so much to keep track of, it’s tempting to write sustainability off as too expensive and time-consuming to warrant your attention.

-But the food industry is versatile and that means it’s surprisingly easy (and cheap) to turn your catering business green.
+But the food industry is versatile and that means it’s surprisingly easy (and cheap) to make your restaurant more sustainable.

 Besides filling your menu with ethically sourced and organic meals, you can also gain yourself a few extra green points by printing it on recycled paper.
 As well as reducing harmful paper waste, it’s a clear signal to customers of your eco-friendly commitment.